 We live in an age of instant gratification.

-But when it comes to important aspects of our life, we need to trust the divine timing.
+But when it comes to important aspects of our life such as being with the right person, then we need to trust the divine timing.

 What does divine timing mean?

 For everything to happen in the right way there is a right place and right time.
 It is called Divine timing.

 There are few rules of Divine Timing that I came across in the book “The Karma Queens’ Guide to Relationships” by Alexandra Harra